 Instructions for self-screening along with information as to when the results of the screening would require a cancellation of the visit.

 Information on COVID-19 and how the spread of the virus is minimized including instructions for how to properly wear a mask.

 For the purposes of facility visitation, masks with exhalation valves cannot be worn by visitors, residents or staff members as they cannot be used as a form of preventing the spread of respiratory droplets/secretions to others.

 Instructions for social distancing and requirements for wearing a mask.

 Instructions on where to arrive and wait at the facility for staff accompaniment to the designated meeting area.
-This information must include a notice that the visitor will be restricted from entering the building and may not leave the designated visiting area to interact with any other residents or staff.

 2. Visitor Arrival